Complexlity/stackdocs/scripts/README.md

 ```

 This can take a many arguments as you pass.
 So run it according to how many quest are under the new campaign.

+**IMPORTANT**: Ensure to review the created campaign folder and quest (.md) files.
+Files having the same name as the folders would cause errors so refactor the file name by adding `-1` to it